Prisoner Rights

 What are three rights that inmates have?

-Incarcerated people in New York retain several constitutional rights.
-At minimum: the right to be free from cruel and unusual punishment under the Eighth Amendment, the right to adequate medical care when they have a serious medical need, and the right to be protected from known threats to their safety.
+Incarcerated people retain several constitutional rights.
+At minimum: the right to be free from cruel and unusual punishment under the Eighth Amendment, the right to adequate medical care when they have a serious medical need, and the right to exercise their sincerely held religious beliefs.
 Pretrial detainees who have not been convicted retain even broader protections under the Fourteenth Amendment.
 These rights exist regardless of the nature of the underlying conviction or charge.

 What rights do you lose as a prisoner?

 A conviction typically eliminates the right to vote during incarceration in most states, the right to possess firearms, and the practical freedom of movement and autonomy.
-However, incarcerated individuals do not lose constitutional protection against cruel and unusual punishment, the right to access courts, or the right to adequate medical care.
+However, incarcerated individuals do not lose constitutional protection against cruel and unusual punishment, the right to access courts, the right to adequate medical care, or the right to exercise their religion.
 The scope of retained rights depends on the specific constitutional provision and the restriction being challenged — courts apply different standards to different categories of rights.

 Can prisoners sue for civil rights violations?